Cusp types of arithmetic hyperbolic manifolds: Introduction

+{Let $B$ be a compact flat $n$-manifold and let $q$ be a rational quadratic form of signature $(n+1,1)$.
+Then $B$ arises as a cusp cross-section in the commensurability class of arithmetic hyperbolic manifolds defined by $q$ if and only if there is rational quadratic form $f$ such that \begin{enumerate}[(i)] \item $B$ has a holonomy representation with image in $O(f; \Q)$ and \item the form $f\oplus \langle 1,-1\rangle$ is equivalent to $q$. \end{enumerate}} \begin{theorem} \thmmaintechnical \end{theorem}

 Suitably interpreted, the work of Long-Reid and McReynolds shows that if there is a holonomy representation of $B$ with image in $O(f;\Z)$, where $f$ is a positive-definite $n$-dimensional rational quadratic form, then $B$ appears as a cusp cross-section in the commensurability class of hyperbolic manifolds defined by the form $f\oplus \langle 1,-1 \rangle$.
 The main contribution of this paper is to show that if $B$ appears in the commensurability class of hyperbolic manifolds defined by a quadratic form $f\oplus \langle 1,-1 \rangle$, then $B$ has a holonomy representation taking values in the orthogonal group $O(f;\Q)$.
+In fact, our work applies to the broader class of quasi-arithmetic hyperbolic manifolds. \begin{theorem} \quasiarithobstruction \end{theorem} Since properly quasi-arithmetic manifolds exist corresponding to any rational quadratic form $ q $ of rank $ \geq 4 $ \cite{Tho16}, Theorem~\ref{thm:quasi_arith_obstruction} yields obstructions to the occurrence of some flat $ n $-manifolds as a cusp cross-section in some non-arithmetic hyperbolic $ (n+1) $-manifolds for all $ n \geq 3 $.

-Consequently, by studying holonomy representations we are able to obtain obstructions to flat manifolds appearing as cusp cross-sections in commensurability classes of arithmetic hyperbolic manifolds in all dimensions.
-The second author has classified the appearance of orientable flat 3-manifolds as cusp cross-sections in commensurability classes of arithmetic hyperbolic 4-manifolds and obtained limited obstructions for certain flat 4-manifolds to appear as cusp cross-sections \cite{Sell}.
+From these results, we obtain obstructions to flat manifolds appearing as cusp cross-sections in commensurability classes of arithmetic hyperbolic manifolds in all dimensions by studying holonomy representations.
+Previously, such obstructions were known only for flat 3- and 4-manifolds.
+The second author classified the appearance of orientable flat 3-manifolds as cusp cross-sections in commensurability classes of arithmetic hyperbolic 4-manifolds and obtained obstructions for certain flat 4-manifolds to appear as cusp cross-sections \cite{Sell}.

-For flat manifolds with holonomy group of odd order we can characterize precisely which ones appear as cusp cross-sections in every commensurability class of arithmetic hyperbolic manifolds of the appropriate dimension.
+For flat manifolds with holonomy group of odd order we can characterize precisely which ones appear as cusp cross-sections in every commensurability class of cusped arithmetic hyperbolic manifolds of the appropriate dimension.

 \begin{cor} \coroddholonomy \end{cor}